iStock / Udra

 Allison Backous: Bent to wonder

-After recalling the frenetic pace of past Christmas seasons, a writer commits to celebrate Advent as it should be -- a time to embrace desire and hope.
+After recalling the frenetic pace of past Christmas seasons, a writer commits to celebrate Advent as it should be -- a time to embrace desire and hope -- and journeys toward the nativity in a different way than she has before.

 William H. Lamar IV: The power of yes and no